-This curriculum leads to an Associate in Arts Degree and is designed to prepare students or transfer to a Bachelor's program or for employment in a variety of rewarding careers.
+This curriculum leads to an Associate in Arts Degree and is designed to prepare students for transfer to a Bachelor's program or for employment in a variety of rewarding careers.
 Students should consult the catalog of the college or university to which they plan to transfer and carefully select courses that will meet requirements for both the baccalaureate and associate degree programs.
 For more information contact the Criminal Justice Program at (918) 540-6208.

-General Education Require ments: Hours: 38 Communication 6 hours ENGL 1113 Freshman Composition I ENGL 1213 Freshman Composition II History 3 hours HIST 1483 American History or HIST 1493 American History Political Science 3 hours POLS 1113 American Government Humanities 6 hours Select from HUM listing on p.
-59. Life Science 4 hours Any Life Science course on p.
-59. Physical Science 4 hours Any Physical Science course on p.
-59. College Math 3 hours Any college-level MATH course on p.
-59. Required Elective 3 hours One course from the following: Psychology, Foreign Language, Fine Arts (Art, Music, Drama), Social Sciences General Ed Elective 3 hours Additional liberal arts and science course(s).
+General Education Requirem ents: Hours: 38 Communication 6 hours ENGL 1113 Freshman Composition I ENGL 1213 Freshman Composition II History 3 hours HIST 1483 American History or HIST 1493 American History Political Science 3 hours POLS 1113 American Government Humanities 6 hours Select from HUM listing on p.
+56. Life Science 4 hours Any Life Science course on p.
+56. Physical Science 4 hours Any Physical Science course on p.
+57. College Math 3 hours Any college-level MATH course on p.
+57. Required Elective 3 hours One course from the following: Psychology, Foreign Language, Fine Arts (Art, Music, Drama), Social Sciences General Ed Elective 3 hours Additional liberal arts and science course(s).
 Computer Proficiency 3 hours See p.
-56 for requirements.
+59 for requirements.
+Program Requirements: Hours: 22